 Squishy Crochet Eggplant Pattern

 Hello!
 This is Otto, my squishy crochet eggplant pattern (pictured with my previous strawberry and watermelon designs – I’ll have a whole produce aisle soon!).
 He’s so simple to make, I feel almost sheepish writing it up.
 It’s as if I can’t expect you to take me seriously, if my patterns don’t possess some minimum degree of sophistication.
 But he’s so dang cute, I’m going to force myself to overcome such qualms.
 After all, this pattern is perfect for anyone looking for a really accessible introduction to amigurumi, using just the most basic crochet techniques.
-It could be a quirky and unusual cuddly toy for a child, or you could make a small one as a kitchen mascot for a foodie friend.
+It could be a quirky and unusual cuddly toy for a child, or you could make a small one as a kitchen mascot for a foodie friend along with a quirky can of soup!
 There’s one thing that’s for sure – you won’t need to worry about someone else giving the same gift!

 Materials